PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 As [this post](https://libertystreeteconomics.newyorkfed.org/2015/02/available-for-sale-understanding-bank-securities-portfolios/) describes, the largest category of securities for both portfolio types is **agency pass-through MBS**.
 These are pools of securitized mortgages with a credit guarantee from Fannie Mae, Freddie Mac, or Ginnie Mae.
 Closely related, and also significant in size, are agency collateralized mortgage obligations (CMOs), which are structured securities created from agency mortgage pools.

-In line with the risk management explanation, in the agency MBS market it’s common for lenders to engage in “**swap transactions**” with the government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
-In such transactions, the bank swaps a pool of conforming mortgages for an MBS pool backed by the same pool of loans but that carries a credit guarantee from the GSE.
+Banks engage in “**swap transactions**” with the government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac to swap a pool of conforming mortgages for an MBS pool backed by the same pool of loans but that carries a credit guarantee from the GSE.
 As a result, the bank is insulated against credit risk but still retains the interest rate and prepayment risk .
 This type of **loan-for-security swap** is attractive from the perspective of **improving regulatory capital adequacy**, since agency MBS carry lower risk weights for regulatory capital purposes than do the underlying mortgages.
 Furthermore, agency MBS also have relatively little liquidity risk, since their secondary market is large and liquid compared to most loan or fixed-income markets.

 ### AFS
 The **U.S. Treasury Securities category** within AFS has been growing since the GFC, whereas the **U.S. Government Agency Obligations** category has been dropping during the same period of time.